azat-co/practicalnode/chapter11/chapter11.md

 `forever` is a module that allows us to start Node.js apps/servers as daemons and keeps them running *forever*.
 Yes, that’s right.
 If the node process dies for some reason, it brings it right back up!

-`forever` is a very neat utility because it’s an NPM module (very easy to install almost anywhere) and it’s very easy to use without any extra language.
+`forever` is a very neat utility because it’s an npm module (very easy to install almost anywhere) and it’s very easy to use without any extra language.
 A simple use case is as follows:

     $ sudo npm install forever –g
     $ forever server.js